Skip to content

 UW Librarian Sandra Kroupa holds up a rare artists’ book.
 (Aileen Imperial/KCTS9)

-Following a distinguished and unparalleled career spanning seven decades and two centuries, Sandra Kroupa, Books Arts and Rare Books Curator, retired prior to the start of fall quarter 2025, and was awarded the status of Librarian Emerita by Provost Serio and Dean Simon Neame.
+Following a distinguished and unparalleled career spanning seven decades and two centuries, Sandra Kroupa, Book Arts and Rare Books Curator, retired prior to the start of fall quarter 2025, and was awarded the status of Librarian Emerita by Provost Serio and Dean Simon Neame.

 As Book Arts and Rare Books Curator, Sandra managed a breadth of responsibilities including collection development, instruction, reference, and service to both the campus and the profession.
 In each of these areas she achieved remarkable success and has had significant impact on student success, gained recognition for UW Libraries’ collections, and provided distinguished service at UW and in the profession.